824728350/Zodiac/README.md

 Zodiac was tested against Terraform with Azure provider, but most of its components are implemented in a cloud provider agnostic manner.
 The instructions below demonstrates an end-to-end example on unearthening semantic checks for a specific Azure cloud resource.

 For the purpose of artifact evaluation, data preprocessing, knowledge base construction, and LLM interpolation sections can be skipped.
-Simply run the following commands to obtain required inputs for mining, filtering and validation sections in the current directory:
+Simply run the following commands to obtain required inputs (minimal example) for mining, filtering and validation sections in the current directory.:
 ```
 git clone https://github.com/824728350/ZodiacAE.git
 cp -r ZodiacAE/*  .